This information is intended for use by health professionals

 Brilliant Blue FC(E133)

 Sunset Yellow FCF (E110)

 Store below 25°C.

 HDPE bottles with a child-proof polypropylene push-lock.
-Each bottle contains 56 capsules.
+Each bottle contains 50 or 56 capsules.

 No special requirements for disposal.